40GB Upgrade for iPod 2.Gen (20GB)?

 What to do:

-1. Install the newest Firmware (1.4) with the Apple Install Tool to your iPod
+1. Install the newest Firmware (1.5) with the Apple Install Tool to your iPod.
+(An earlier version will probably also work.)

 2. Copy the complete iPod-filesystem to your Windows-PC.
-Don't forget to copy the hidden Folders 'iPod_Control' with the subfolders
+Don't forget to copy the hidden Folders 'iPod_Control' with the subfolders.
+This is just for backup and not really needed, if you intend to set up a clean iPod.

 3. Open your iPod carefully with a knife.
 Start at the bottom left or right corner to the side.

-6. Connect the 20GB-HD with the USB-Case and connect it to the Linux-PC.
+6. Connect the 20GB-HDD with the USB-Case and connect it to the Linux-PC.

-7. run the command 'fdisk /dev/sda' (or however your USB-HD was named, you can check with 'dmesg') and choose 'p' for viewing the partition data.
+7. run the command 'fdisk /dev/sda' as root (or however your USB-HDD was named, it could also be /dev/sdb; you can check with 'dmesg') and choose 'p' for viewing the partition data.
 It should look like:

 Partition Boot Start End Blocks Id FS